Pathways from Poverty (PFP) phase 2

 Pathways from poverty: building economic empowerment & resilience for extreme poor households in Riverine areas of Bangladesh

 Download an illustrated four-page project brief outlining the aims and approach of this project

-This is the second phase of the Pathways from Poverty project, which has been running since 2009, and follows on from Practical Action's earlier river erosion work.
+This was the second phase of the Pathways from Poverty project, which ran since 2009, and follows on from Practical Action's earlier river erosion work.

 Pathways from Poverty (PFP) phase 1